themangoest/Macro_C/README.md

 Squares and Circles
 Use a teensy 4 or 4.1
+Resistor R_SC only to be mounted when using Squares and Circles.
 You need to cut the jumpers J1 and J2

 Teensy 4: